-Is it necessary to leave your job in order to get the fulfillment you’re seeking?
+Is it necessary to leave your job to get the fulfillment you’re seeking?
 Author Simon Sinek points out that you should use your current position for field study: learn everything you can about yourself, so that if/when you leave, you’re leaving for something better.

 Not just running away.

 Get honest with yourself about how much you’re expecting from your job.
 Do you want your job to be your “passion,” colleagues your best friends, to derive your main sense of purpose from your workplace?

 Or, can the core needs of your personality be met outside of the office?
 Perhaps in a special class, or among your core friend group, or through trying a new skill?

-Be clear about what your needs really are.
-Think outside of the box and get creative in order to see if a balance can be struck between a job that’s just okay and a life that’s truly awesome.
+Be clear about what your needs are.
+Think outside of the box and get creative to see if a balance can be struck between a job that’s just okay and a truly awesome life.

 If if you’ve taken stock and decided that, indeed, your job is crushing your soul, it’s time to start looking for something else.
 But you can start right where you are.